xuan1905/verifiers/README.md

-# Verifiers for Reinforcement Learning with LLMs
+# Verifiers: Reinforcement Learning with LLMs in Verifiable Environments

 This repository contains a set of tools for reinforcement learning with LLMs in verifiable environments.